jsears4585/retro-calc/README.md

 # retro-calc

-Retro Calc is an educational game that simultaneously teaches 10-digit keypad accuracy.
+Retro Calc is an educational game that teaches 10-digit keypad accuracy.

-Contact owner for current to-dos.
+Contact the owner for a list of current to-dos.